sugaryourcoffee/vimnote/doc/development-notes.md

 The original table should be saved to .raw.mom.md

-To format a table it has to by visually selected.
+To format a table it has to be visually selected.
 Then `:FormatTable` will format it to a multiline table.

 To programatically get the visual selection we can use